anafdal/CGT_521_HW1/README.md

 # CGT_521_HW1
 Spring 2020

-I ahd to modify Surf.cpp to get 9 instances of the provided model with different colors.
+I had to modify Surf.cp to get 9 instances of the provided model with different colors.